mkubdev/love-poppy/README.md

 # Valentine's Day 2022

-Ultra light quick static website to send some love. 💕
+The LASTMINUTE ultra light quick static website to send some love. 💕

+Ps: This isn't responsive at all on desktop. 😂